Student Assessment Cover Sheet

 Short answer questions: research the following terms and phrases these are linked with your assessment.
 Attach your definition or explanation to each word.
 Please remember to reference.

-Case Study: please read the case study and answer the questions below demonstrating an understanding of the key elements of this unit, this work must be completed individually.
+Case Assignment: please read the case study and answer the questions below demonstrating an understanding of the key elements of this unit, this work must be completed individually.

 Project: this project requires you to apply your understanding of the unit material.
 Your project must follow the formatting guidelines and remember to reference, this work must be completed individually.